Hidden Palace Zone

 The Sonic the Hedgehog 2 remake for mobile platforms adds Hidden Palace Zone as a bonus single-Act Zone, courtesy of Taxman and Stealth from Sonic Retro who worked on the project.
 Uniquely, this level is not encountered in the normal level progression; instead, it is a secret Zone whose entrance is hidden in an existing stage.
 The Zone's entrance is located in Act 2 of Mystic Cave Zone, replacing what was previously an inescapable pit of spikes.
 In this version, jumping into the pit will instead initiate the transition to Hidden Palace Zone.

 The level has been completely reworked based on the original assets and sprites seen in the Sonic 2 prototypes.
 This version of the level uses a brand-new level layout created from scratch, though some areas intentionally share similarities with the layout seen in prototype versions of the original game.
-The music used for this zone is the 2-Player music for Mystic Cave, as was seen in the Simon Wai prototype.
-New gimmicks have been added for this version of the stage, including water pipes which blast you through tubes, and ziplines which thrust you upward using the slanted shafts seen in the prototype layout.
+The music used for this Zone is the 2-Player music for Mystic Cave, as was seen in the Simon Wai prototype.
+New gimmicks have been added for this version of the stage, including water pipes which blast the player through tubes, and rocket-powered ziplines which thrust them upward using the slanted shafts seen in the prototype layout.
 The curved water slide now functions as intended, and the large Emeralds are now breakable objects concealing springs.
-The Redz, BBat, and Stegway (formerly Stego) badniks are fully functional and present throughout the stage.
+The Redz, BBat, and Stegway (formerly Stego) Badniks are fully functional and present throughout the stage.
 Redz now behaves differently to the original scrapped version; in addtion to simply walking back and forth, it now stops occasionally to breathe a stream of fire from its mouth.
-In addition, an all-new badnik exclusive to this version of the game, Jellygnite, inhabits the underwater sections of this level.
+In addition, an all-new Badnik exclusive to this version of the game, Jellygnite, a brand-new Badnik, inhabits the underwater sections of this level.

 |Sonic the Hedgehog 2 (16-bit)|